 TechCrunch reported that the Ioniq 5 is Hyundai's first dedicated EV manufactured on the new Electric-Global Modular (E-GMP) platform.
 The platform is also the foundation of the new Kia EV6.

-As reported by Car and Driver, EVs manufactured on E-GMP can generate as much as 600 horsepower.
+Car and Driver, EVs manufactured on E-GMP can generate as much as 600 horsepower.
 They can also go from zero to 60 mph in less than 3.5 seconds, and reach up to 161 mph.

 Hyundai R&D president Albert Biermann said that the E-GMP platform will help expand Hyundai's "technological leadership into segments where customers demand excellent driving dynamics and outstanding efficiency."